spacestation13/aseprite-dmi/README.md

 The latest version of this extension is available for download from the [Releases](https://github.com/spacestation13/aseprite-dmi/releases) page on the project's GitHub repository.

-The plguin will also prompt you to download an update when a new version is released.
+The plugin will also prompt you to download an update when a new version is released.

 ## Usage